Buying a mattress isn’t always easy. There are so many options to consider, and many of the mattresses appear quite similar.

 Watch how the responsive Leesa mattress may be a better choice if you want to move around easily at night.

-The Nolah performs a bit better with motion isolation.
-I think this is because it has more of a memory foam feel.
+The Nolah performs a bit better with motion isolation because it has more of a memory foam feel.

 This cuts down on the motion you may feel from your partner while you are trying to sleep, so it should be the better choice for couples.